williamluszczak/MuSimWeather/README.md

 - `outdir` is where you want the output files (as well as temporary spline files) to be written.
 There will be a lot of temporary files written to this directory, but the scripts should autmatically clean up intermediate files at the end
 - `username` is your OSC username (used for `squeue` commands)
 - `osc_acc` is the OSC project number (e.g. PAS2635 or whatever project you want to use resources from to run these calculations)
+- `obs_sec` and `obs_days` are the time of the hypothetical muon flux observation.
+Currently, this observation is randomly selected as one of the ensemble member measurements
+- `lon` and `lat` are the longitude and latitude of the muon flux observation measurement (in radians)

 Once these variables are set, you should just be able to run `./submit_all.sh` to generate your muon flux output.
 Output `.npy` files describing the average muon flux as a function of declination will be written to `$(outdir)/output/`/